authsec/ansible_role_pihole/README.md

 ,,,,,"tag:pi-dns,option:dns-server,192.168.128.254","Sets value of dhcp-option configuration option"
 ```

+**Note:** If you are setting up multiple DNS servers here, you probably do want
+to set the `riv_pihole_dns_default_tag` option when configuring your setup to set a default DNS server
+for clients without a specific configuration.

 #### Setup IP/Host mapping

 The configuration below configures the host with the name `slash` to receive an